 - A large amount of swelling (more than what is typical)

 - Anaphylaxis (in rare cases)

-How do you prevent mosquito bites from occurring around your home and yard?
+Here are some ways you can prevent mosquito bites around your home and outdoor space:

 - Get rid of any standing water in your yard.
 Standing water tends to collect in items like trash can lids, tire swings, and children’s toys.

 - Wear insect repellent containing DEET, picaridin, or oil of lemon eucalyptus when you are outside.

 - Minimize your outdoor activity during dusk and dawn, when mosquitoes are typically most active.

 Hiring a local mosquito control company is the best way to ensure mosquitoes stay away from your property.
 At Mosquito Authority, we use proven, professional mosquito treatments that are rooted in science to make sure your property is mosquito-free.

 Contact us today for more information about our local mosquito control service for your yard.